Koheron/laser-development-kit/README.md

 On Windows, you can use [win32diskimager](http://sourceforge.net/projects/win32diskimager/) to burn the SD card.

 2) Insert the SD card on the Red Pitaya, then plug ethernet and power cables.
-The last number of the board IP address is displayed on binary form on the 8 Red Pitaya LEDs for convenience.
+The last number of the board IP address is displayed on binary format on the 8 Red Pitaya LEDs for convenience.

 3) Make sure the following packages are installed:
 * Python 2.7